JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 easy fix, i removed extra cols, so tableview witdth needs to be reduced to reemove ugfly ui grapgical glitch or u need columns to take taht space. either or,

+1 need to finish combobox booking type then if they chose room, only then run event pane.

+2 also once add event is cliekd once, button add must be made unusable, to prevent duplciate fk